Oh brother, Lazio draws at Benevento with coaching twist - WHIZ News

-MILAN (AP) — Lazio was held to a 1-1 draw at Benevento in Serie A on Tuesday in a match where the teams were coached by brothers.
+MILAN (AP) — Lazio was held to a 1-1 draw at Benevento in Serie A on Tuesday in a match between teams coached by brothers.

 Benevento is coached by Filippo Inzaghi while the younger Simone Inzaghi is in charge at Lazio.